 But here are some other things you can also do …

 To look for partners online, find the post for that event (always linked through the FetLife event page) and add a comment indicating the type of partner you are seeking (someone to tie, someone to tie you, etc.).
 You may also find that others have posted in the thread seeking partners.
-In addition, we have a dedicated partners thread for seeking partners that aren’t specific to one event.

 To look for partners at the meeting itself, try to arrive at the start time.
 We usually have about half an hour of socializing time before the actual practice begins.
 This is a good time to meet new people and find out if anyone is un-partnered and willing to work with you.
 However, please respect the wishes of anyone who does not wish to work with you.
 Everyone has different comfort levels.